The Elder Scrolls Online Companion Guide

 Weapon Skill – Destruction Staff

-The companion blasts an enemy with magic dealing 4050 Magic Damage.
-The Flame Blast knocks them back 8 meters and stuns them for 2.5 seconds.
-The Frost Blast taunts them for 15 seconds.
-The Shock Blast deals an additional 2025 Shock Damage to all other enemies around them.
+The companion blasts an enemy with magic dealing Magic Damage.
+The Flame Blast knocks them back and stuns them.
+The Frost Blast taunts them.
+The Shock Blast deals additional Shock Damage to all other enemies around them.

 Weapon Skill – Dual Wield